MatrixMike/ical-rs/README.md

-This library parse the ICalendar format defined in [RFC5545](http://tools.ietf.org/html/rfc5545), as well asl similar formats like VCard.
+This library parses the ICalendar format defined in [RFC5545](http://tools.ietf.org/html/rfc5545), as well as similar formats like VCard.

 There are probably some issues to be taken care of, but the library should work for most cases.
 If you like to help out and would like to discuss any API changes, please [contact me](dev@halium.fr) or create an issue.

-The initial goal was to make a port from the [ical.js](https://github.com/mozilla-comm/ical.js) library in JavaScript and many code/algorithms was taken from it but in order to but more 'Rusty' a complete rewrite have been made.
+The initial goal was to make a port from the [ical.js](https://github.com/mozilla-comm/ical.js) library in JavaScript and many code/algorithms were taken from it but in order to but more 'Rusty' a complete rewrite has been made.

 ## [Documentation](https://peltoche.github.io/ical-rs/ical/)